Al-Nusra Front: Hierarchy

 The structure of the group varied across Syria.
 In Damascus, the organisation operated in an underground clandestine cell system, while in Aleppo, the group was organised along semi-conventional military lines, with units divided into brigades, regiments, and platoons.
 All potential recruits were required to undertake a ten-day religious training course, followed by a 15–20-day military training program.

 Al-Nusra contained a hierarchy of religious bodies, with a small Majlis-ash-Shura (Consultative Council) at the top, making national decisions on behalf of the group.
 Religious personnel also played an important role in the regional JN leadership, with each region having a commander and a sheikh.
-The sheikh supervised the commander from a religious perspective and is known as dabet al-shar'i (religious commissioner).
+The sheikh supervised the commander from a religious perspective and is known as dabet Al-shar'i (religious commissioner).

 Foreign fighters

-A number of Americans have attempted to join the fighting in Syria, specifically with al-Nusra.
-Sinh Vinh Ngo Nguyen, also known as Hasan Abu Omar Ghannoum, was arrested in California on 11 October 2013, on charges of attempting to travel to join al-Qaeda, after reportedly having fought in Syria.
-As of November 2013, there had also been five additional publicly disclosed cases of Americans fighting in Syria, three of which were linked to al-Nusra.
-In February 2015, charges of conspiracy to support terrorism were laid against six Bosnian-Americans who were alleged to have financially supported another Bosnian-American, the late Abdullah Ramo Pazara, who they alleged died fighting with al-Nusra in 2014.
+A number of Americans have attempted to join the fighting in Syria, specifically with Al-Nusra.
+Sinh Vinh Ngo Nguyen, also known as Hasan Abu Omar Ghannoum, was arrested in California on 11 October 2013, on charges of attempting to travel to join Al-Qaeda, after reportedly having fought in Syria.
+As of November 2013, there had also been five additional publicly disclosed cases of Americans fighting in Syria, three of which were linked to Al-Nusra.
+In February 2015, charges of conspiracy to support terrorism were laid against six Bosnian-Americans who were alleged to have financially supported another Bosnian-American, the late Abdullah Ramo Pazara, who they alleged died fighting with Al-Nusra in 2014.

-In September 2015 Nusra absorbed Katibat Imam al Bukhari, an Uzbek group which is a part of al-Qaeda.
-Child soldiers were used by Katibat Imam al-Bukhari. al-Fu'ah and Kafriya were attacked by the group in September 2015.
-They also participated in the 2015 Jisr al-Shughur offensive.
+In September 2015 Nusra absorbed Imam Bukhari Jamaat, an Uzbek group which is a part of Al-Qaeda.
+Child soldiers were used by Katibat Imam Al-Bukhari.
+Al-Fu'ah and Kafriya were attacked by the group in September 2015.
+They also participated in the 2015 Jisr Al-Shughur offensive.

-It was estimated that al-Nusra's fighting force was approximately 30% foreign fighters and 70% native Syrian fighters in July 2016.
+It was estimated that al-Nusra's fighting force was about 30% foreign fighters and 70% native Syrian fighters in July 2016.

 Media

-All statements and videos by al-Nusra Front have been released by its media outlet, al-Manarah al-Bayda (المنارة البيضاء) (The White Minaret), via the leading jihadist webforum Shamoukh al-Islam (شموخ الإسلام).
+All statements and videos by Al-Nusra Front have been released by its media outlet, Al-Manarah Al-Bayda (المنارة البيضاء) (The White Minaret), via the leading jihadist web-forum Shamoukh Al-Islam (شموخ الإسلام).